Geneva (play): Creation

 Shaw spent two years working on and revising the play after first drafting it in 1936.
 An early version was sent to Lawrence Langner of the Theatre Guild in New York.
 Langner was not impressed, and refused to put on the play.
 He was especially dismayed by Shaw's apparently sympathetic attitude to the dictators.
 He wrote, "Your influence has been exactly the opposite of that of the dictators...Yet you seem to justify Fascism with its intolerance, racial hatred, economic slavery, fanning of the war spirit...mainly on the ground that...Dictators are 'supermen', and the supermen 'get things done'."
 Shaw said he had already rewritten it to adopt as more critical stance: "Musso let me down completely by going anti-Semite on me...you may now put the copy I sent you in the fire as useless."
 As political events unfolded, Shaw had to constantly rewrite the play.
 According to Michael Holroyd, in the end "Geneva was played and printed in eight different versions".

 Productions

 It was first performed at the Teatr Polski in Warsaw on 25 July 1938, in a Polish language translation.
-Its first British production was at the Malvern festival on 1 August 1938.
+Its first British production was at the Malvern Festival on 1 August 1938.
 Shaw wrote a pamphlet to accompany the Malvern production.
-A London production opened on 22 November 1938, with more added scenes.
-The topicality of the themes, with war looming, attracted audiences and the play ran for 237 performances, closing in mid-June 1939.
+The cast for the 1938 British premiere comprised: